Here's how to apply. (Hint: It's a breeze!)

 Is VOICE a virtual program?

 Yes.
-In light of the ongoing COVID-19 pandemic, VOICE will be held virtually September 18-19.
+VOICE will be held virtually on September 30 & October 1.
 If admitted, you'll receive information on how to join each VOICE session upon registration.

 Who is the program for?

 VOICE is open to high school seniors excited to discover:

 Visit the application.
 Follow the instructions in order to complete and submit an application.

 Have the following documents available to upload before submitting your application:

 REQUIRED: Upload an unofficial copy of your High School Transcript with grades from from grades 9 to 11.
 If you do not have an unofficial high school report for 11th, you may submit your most recent progress report in addition to your 9-10th transcript.